Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/02-modules/M38-Author-With-CTA.md

 ---
-title: Event Listing Hero
+title: M38 Author with CTA
 ---

-Event Listing Hero